Please complete your profile to unlock commenting and other important features.

 The counter at Ruby Café.
 Right: A happy dog sits at a table with a plate of meatballs.

-It's hard to imagine how Montreal brunch — the city's most beloved meal — could be improved, but Ruby Café has found a way.
-The pet-friendly coffee shop, sandwiched between Côte-Saint-Paul and Le-Sud-Ouest, not only serves top-notch fare but also welcomes entire families, especially four-legged members.
+It's hard to imagine how to improve Montreal brunch — the city's most beloved meal — but Ruby Café has found a way.
+The pet-friendly coffee shop, sandwiched between Côte-Saint-Paul and Le-Sud-Ouest, not only serves exceptional food but also welcomes entire families, including pets.

 That means dog owners can bring their furry companions to sup alongside them, and dog lovers without a furball of their own can enjoy a meal surrounded by wagging tails.